bur/jeffers-air2/src/pages/index.md

       - title: >-
           “[...]Joel’s team are hard working, dependable, timely, conscientious as well as clean up after themselves!
-Joel is personable and is very fair in pricing. [...]
+Joel is personable and is very fair in pricing [...].
 If you need an AC man Joel Jeffers is the right one!”
         subtitle: 'Alyvia Cope, Design at Company'
         image: images/person-1.png